callisto-lang/docs/language/callistoscript.md

 # CallistoScript
 CallistoScript is a subset of Callisto that is made to compile to scripting languages.
-It manages to keep many of it's low-level features, because it still has memory - 1 mebibyte of it.
+It manages to keep many of it's low-level features, because it still has memory, 1 mebibyte of it.
 It has 4 stacks, listed below with the addresses they start at:

 - Data stack, starts at `1` and grows upwards